mariasr3/pytprot/README.md

 #### 4.1.1.
 Example 1: 1GZX, interacting chains input

 In order to show the basic functioning of the program, we will use the [1gzx](https://www.rcsb.org/structure/1GZX) structure, which is the T-state haemoglobin, which is a hetero-4-mer.
-As an input, we have three .pdb files with interacting chains (1gzx_A_B.pdb, 1gzx_A_C.pdb, 1gzx_A_D.pdb) within a folder named "1gzx", and a stoichiometry file (1gzx_stoichiometry.txt).
+As an input, we have three .pdb files with interacting chains (1gzx_A_B.pdb, 1gzx_A_C.pdb, 1gzx_A_D.pdb) provided by our teachers, within a folder named "1gzx", and a stoichiometry file (1gzx_stoichiometry.txt).
 We will assume that pytprot is being executed from the installation folder named *pytprot*.

 In order to run pytprot, we will need to open the terminal and write: